Simon Donohoe

 Simon Donohoe (born 1995) is an Irish hurler and Gaelic footballer who plays for Wexford Senior Championship club Shelmaliers and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a left corner-back.
+He usually lines out as a wing-back.

 Playing career

 Waterford Institute of Technology

 Donohoe studied at the Waterford Institute of Technology and joined the senior hurling team in his second year at the institute.
 He lined out in several Fitzgibbon Cup campaigns with the institute.

 Shelmaliers

 Minor and under-21

 Donohoe joined the Shelmaliers club at a young age and played in all grades at juvenile and underage levels as a dual player.
 On 16 October 2011, he was at full-back when Shelmaliers faced Fethard St. Mogue's in the Minor Football Division 1 Championship final.
 Donohoe ended the game with a winners' medal following the victory.

 On 7 October 2012, Donohoe played in a second successive Minor Football Championship final.
 Lining out at centre-back he claimed a second successive winners' medal as Shelmaliers completed a three-in-a-row of championship titles following the 3-07 to 0-07 defeat of Starlights.

 Donohoe was still eligible for the minor grade when he was drafted onto the Shelmaliers under-21 team.
 On 15 December 2013, he won an Under-21 Football Premier Division Championship when he lined out at full-back in a 0-13 to 0-07 defeat of Ballinastragh Gaels in the final.

 On 10 December 2014, Donohoe lined out at left corner-forward when Shelamliers faced Fethard St. Mogue's in a replay of the Under-21 Football Championship final.
 He opened the scoring with a point and ended the game with a second successive winners' medal following the 1-12 to 1-09 victory.

 Three-in-a-row proved beyond the Shelmaliers under-21 footballers, however, the club qualified for a third final in four years on 5 December 2016.
 Donohoe collected a third winners' medal following the 0-08 to 0-04 defeat of Crossabeg-Ballymurn.